Skip links

 You can divide the social strategy into two categories for DC Comics – and they’re winning at both.
 Firstly, their content across all platforms is engaging, entertaining, interesting and diverse.
 They have a few winning formulas which engage their millions of followers and keep them coming back for more.

 The DC YouTube account is exceptional.
 They post regularly, a few times a week, and vary the content to keep things interesting.
-There’s a great balance between trailers, gag reels and bloopers, interviews and behind-the-scenes peeks with actors, clips from cartoons and even interviews with comic book artists.
+There’s a great balance between trailers, gag reels and bloopers, interviews and behind-the-scenes peeks with actors, clips from cartoons, and even interviews with comic book artists.
 There are even separate playlists for DC Kids and computer game content.
-The DC YouTube account is cleverly run so it appeals to as many people as possible – which shows in the view counts; it’s not unusual for a video to receive in excess of 200k views and thousands of likes.
+The DC YouTube account is cleverly managed to appeal to as many people as possible, which is evident in the view counts; it’s not unusual for a video to receive more than 200,000 views and thousands of likes.

 They celebrate history with vintage content